MicrosoftDocs/learn/learn-pr/wwl-sci/evaluate-regulatory-compliance-strategy/includes/8-exercise.md

 1. To ensure that Contoso Pharma can analyze their compliance status over time, which tool should be utilized?
 Select the most appropriate option.
 1. Which service in Azure should be used to enforce workload owners to create only resources that are following the required standards?
-1. Which option should be utilized to ensure that when workload owners create resources, they are keeping the data in the correct geo-location?
+1. Which option should be utilized to ensure that when workload owners create resources, they're keeping the data in the correct geo-location?
-1. How can Contoso Pharma validate if the VMs that were provisioned are compliant with PCI DSS and if they are not what needs to be done to remediate?
+1. How can Contoso Pharma validate if the VMs that were provisioned are compliant with PCI DSS and if they're not what needs to be done to remediate?
 1. Data encryption is an imperative component to address your privacy requirements.
 What are the data stages that you must apply encryption?
 1. Which Azure service can you use to enforce data encryption across workloads?